WiIIson/EMGFlow-Python-Package/docs/04 PreprocessSignals Documentation.md

 Raises an error if a file cannot be read in `in_path`.

 Raises an error if an unsupported file format was provided for `file_ext`.

+Raises an error if `expression` is not a valid regular expression.

 **Example**